Court Registry Officer | Auckland Region

 To apply, click the Apply button below to be directed to our Careers Website.
 You can view a detailed position description here, as well as complete an online application form by attaching your CV and cover letter.

-We will be reviewing CV's as they come in and inviting successful candidates to interview throughout the advertising process.
+Applications close on 2 June 2023, however we will be reviewing CV's as they come in and inviting successful candidates to interview before the close date.

 If you have any questions, please contact email@example.com